Kystim/dnscrypt-proxy/README.md

-This is a lightwight, plug'n play ready, Docker wrapping of [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) - big thank you for your great work!
+A lightweight, plug'n play ready, Docker wrapping of [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) - big thank you for your great work!

 # Usage
 ## How to run